Containerize Everything

 Why should we Containerize Everything?

 Most software today is easy to install and configure.
 Well...Take that back.
 Could you ask your parents to install Google's machine learning software Tensorflow?
 Likely not.
-I know there are exceptions but not my parents.
-That is why we should make it easier to run all software regardless how complex the software is.
+I know there are exceptions, but not my parents.
+That is why we should make it easier to run all software regardless of its complexity.

-Containers remove the burden of installation and configuration.
-This removed burden will make the software easier to adopt for the masses.
+Containers remove the burden of installation and configuration, making the software easier to adopt for the masses.

 5 Benefits of Containerizing Everything